springfall2008/batpred/docs/customisation.md

 _CAUTION: You must manually set any charging required on the inverter and if the charge window is disabled then no charging will take place._

-### Predbat Control Charge mode
+### Predbat Control charge mode

-In **Control Charge** mode Predbat will set the charge times and charge percentages according to the Best plan, charging can be enabled and disabled by Predbat.
+In **Control charge** mode Predbat will set the charge times and charge percentages according to the Best plan, charging can be enabled and disabled by Predbat.
 Predbat will set the inverter into Eco mode when required to enable the battery to support house load, but it will not plan any forced discharging of the battery for export purposes.

 This mode can be useful if you don't have an export rate, or if you want to preserve the battery for home demand.

-### Predbat Control Charge & Discharge mode
+### Predbat Control charge & discharge mode

-In **Control Charge and Discharge** mode Predbat will set both charge and discharge times and control charge and discharge percentages.
+In **Control charge & discharge** mode Predbat will set both charge and discharge times and control charge and discharge percentages.

 If you have set the **switch.predbat_set_discharge_freeze_only** set to True then forced export won't occur but Predbat can force the export of solar power to the grid when desired.